 At the Cancer Support Community we understand that cancer doesn’t just strike the patient – it affects the entire family.
 That’s why we have programming for every member of the family – even children.

 The Kids’ and Teens’ Circle is a safe, friendly space for people ages 5-16 to play, share, and learn from other children who know what it’s like to have a cancer diagnosis in the family.

 “The kids get to be with a group of peers who understand the experience of dealing with cancer in the family,” says Joyce Boucher, LCSW, MFT, who started the group nearly 20 years ago and facilitates the Westlake Village group

-Kids’ Circle has been so helpful to families that CSCVVSB offers it in three locations: Westlake Village, Oxnard, and a new program in Canoga Park (starting June 6).
+Kids’ Circle has been so helpful to families that CSCVVSB offers it in three locations: Westlake Village, Oxnard, and a new program in Canoga Park (started in June).

 “Kids’ Circle is a lot of fun because we all laugh so much,” says Kids’ Circle participant Skhye.
 “It is a time that we all get to be ourselves and just be free of anything that is going on.”

 Although it looks like a group of kids hanging out, playing and giggling, there is an important aspect of healing and support going on at all times, under the caring supervision of licensed therapists trained to work with people affected by cancer.

 “My children learned to open up and talk about things with each other, with other participants, and with adults in our family in ways I didn’t learn until much later in life,” says CSCVVSB Speakers Bureau member Mark McAlister, whose children attended Kids’ Circle in Westlake Village.